CenterForOpenScience/osf-sync/deploy/DeploymentGuide.md

 it can be resolved by manually editing the PyInstaller source code to add an import statement in the location indicated by the traceback.

+##File usage
-#OSF-Offline-mac.spec is the pyinstaller scipt file for mac
-#OSF-Offline-windows.spec is the pyinstaller scipt file for windows,
-#which needs some change in your local pyinstaller 3.0 to make it work

-#osfofflne-setup.iss is the inno-setup script to setup the windows installer for osf-offline.exe
+OSF-Offline-mac.spec is the pyinstaller scipt file for mac OSF-Offline-windows.spec is the pyinstaller scipt file for windows, which needs some change in your local pyinstaller 3.0 to make it work osfofflne-setup.iss is the inno-setup script to setup the windows installer for osf-offline.exe

 #To sign the Mac version
     `codesign --verbose --force --deep --sign "Certificate Name" "OSF Sync.app"`